Adam Le Fondre

 Glenville Adam James Le Fondre (born 2 December 1986) is an English professional footballer who plays as a striker for Northern Premier League club FC United of Manchester.

-He previously played for his hometown club Stockport County as well as Rochdale, Rotherham United, and Reading.
-He is also known by the nicknames ALF or, subsequently, Alfie, derived from his initials.

-As of 2021, Le Fondre owns the fourth-best career minutes-per-goal ratio in Premier League history, at 124.4.
-He netted 12 times in his only season in the English top flight in 2012–13.

-Le Fondre is the first, and as of May 2025 only, player to have scored in the English Premier League, the Northern Premier League, the Scottish Premiership, the A-League, the Indian Super League and all 3 divisions of the EFL.

 Career

 Stockport County

 Born in Stockport, Greater Manchester, Le Fondre began his career at Stockport County, where he progressed through the club's Centre of Excellence youth system.
 He made his debut against Bury in 2004, scoring the third goal in a 3–1 victory.